rafay99-epic/Astro-Portfolio-Blog/src/content/projects/shafiqLawChamber.md

 - **Deployment**: The live site is hosted on **Netlify**, a leading platform for hosting static websites, providing fast load times and high availability.
 - **CMS Integration**: The team integrated **TinaCMS**, an intuitive content management system, enabling easy updates to site content without needing extensive technical knowledge.

-For more details, you can view the project’s repository on GitHub: [Shafiq Law Chamber GitHub Repository](https://github.com/FutureInsightTech/Shafiq-Law-Chamber).
+For more details, you can view the project's repository on GitHub: [Shafiq Law Chamber GitHub Repository](https://github.com/FutureInsightTech/Shafiq-Law-Chamber).

 ### Acknowledgments